Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - "having" + "taking up" = Chronological order?
 Gotten when saved + do in present?
 ### Belt of Truth (of God's word)
 **Purpose**: Holds the other pieces of armor in place; Protects you from lies/doctrinal errors of enemy
+- protects from deception that leads to unrighteousness (sin)

 Satan's 1st attack on man = truth
 >'The woman said to the serpent, “From the fruit of the trees of the garden we may eat; but from the fruit of the tree which is in the middle of the garden, God has said, ‘You shall not eat from it or touch it, or you will die.’”
 The serpent said to the woman, “You certainly will not die!'
 (Genesis 3:2-4)